 Key Aspects of Computer Vision

 2. Object Detection: This involves recognizing multiple objects within an image and identifying their location with a bounding box.
-This is widely used in applications such as self-driving cars, where it’s necessary to recognize all relevant objects around the vehicle.
+This is widely used in AI applications such as self-driving cars, where it’s necessary to recognize all relevant objects around the vehicle.

 3. Image Segmentation: This process partitions an image into multiple segments to simplify or change the representation of an image into something more meaningful and easier to analyze.
 It is commonly used in medical imaging.